Ensono/amido.github.io/docs/getting_started_demo.md

 ---
 id: getting_started_demo
-title: Demo - Using the scaffolding-cli to build an application
+title: Using the scaffolding-cli to build an application
-sidebar_label: Demo - Using the scaffolding-cli to build an application
+sidebar_label: Using the scaffolding-cli to build an application
 ---

 [![npm](https://img.shields.io/npm/dt/@amidostacks/scaffolding-cli)](https://www.npmjs.com/package/@amidostacks/scaffolding-cli)